Prevent Getting Sick

 Stay home when you are sick,

 except to get medical care

 Clean and disinfect

 To align with the recent Centers for Disease Control and Prevention (CDC) guidance, Franklin County Public Health has rescinded its universal mask advisory for all residents.
 We strongly encourage all individuals who may be at higher risk for severe outcomes of COVID-19 (e.g. immunocompromised or unvaccinated) to consider continuing to mask when in public.

 We encourage everyone to support an individual’s choice of masking with empathy and kindness, we will continue our messaging to Spread Love, Not COVID.

 Face Covering Tips

-The use of simple cloth face coverings slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
-DO NOT place cloth face coverings on children under age 2 or anyone who has trouble breathing.
+The use of well-fitted masks and face coverings slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
+Do not place cloth face coverings on children under age 2 or anyone who has trouble breathing.